learn-co-curriculum/react-ts-typescript-configuration/README.md

 }
 ```

-Note that your file may a) have slight different values for the options I
+Note that your file may have slightly different values for the options shown
-included above and b) will definitely have many other entries in it that are
-commented out - those entries are provided as examples and commented out because
-they are not required in base configuration.
+above and will definitely have many other entries in it that are commented out.
+Those entries are provided as examples and commented out because they are not required in base configuration.

-Let's discuss the few entries that are not commented out by default:
+Let's discuss the few entries shown above that are not commented out by default:

 1. `target`: since TypeScript needs to be compiled to be turned into JavaScript,
    we can actually take advantage of that step to not only convert our